oxwazz/missing_puzzles/1_rust_error_reqwest_inside_axum/README.md

 # Problem

-1. run command `npx wrangler dev` in your terminal
+1. Run command `npx wrangler dev` in your terminal

-2. see error in terminal, must be like this:
+2. See error in terminal.
+Must be like this:

 ```shell
 ...